smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.4/index.md

 ```

 ##Bluetooth Runtime Permissions
-Starting in Android 12 for the library to be able to connect to the HMI over bluetooth, App Developers will need to request the new `BLUETOOTH_CONNECT` runtime permission.
+Starting in Android 12, for the library to be able to connect to the HMI over Bluetooth, app developers will need to request the new `BLUETOOTH_CONNECT` runtime permission.

 This means the permission will need to be listed in the `AndroidManifest.xml` file.
 The developer will also need to request this permission from the user as it is a runtime permission.